tamarakorr/stepup-demo/README.md

 ## Unimplemented Functionality
 ###Needed for Demo

-* Messaging system (proposals) (partially implemented)
 * We own www.stepupvolunteers.com, but it is not configured properly to route to Heroku.
-* 'More info' static page has not been written yet.
 * 'Post Skill' menu item does nothing.
+* Messaging system (proposals) (partially implemented)

 ###New Issues
 * If user is not signed in, clicking Browse Volunteers should redirect to Browse Volunteers after successful sign-in (instead of profile page)
-* Google Maps tooltips - mouseout function is commented (why?)
 * 'Make a Proposal' for a vacancy when logged in as an NGO leads to error page
 * Lots of failing tests

+###Ivan/Charlotte/Tammy
+* 'More info' static page has not been written yet.

 ###Tammy's List
 ####Completed